karlgodtliebsen/playground-messaging/README.md

 - It also give an opportunity to use both MessagePack and MemoryPack
 - And to se how far the Kafka messaging can bring us in that world
+- Combined with Aspire, Docker, Docker Compose project, Docker Swarm and K3s

 ## Status

 ### Kafka
-You now have a solid setup with (Claude):
-- Kafka with KRaft (no Zookeeper dependency)
+- Kafka (no Zookeeper dependency)
-- WolverineFx publishing and consuming messages
+- WolverineFx publishing and consuming messages using RabbitMq and Kafka
-- Auto-topic creation working properly
 - Redpanda Console for easy management at http://localhost:8080
+- Seq for logging at http://localhost:5341

-This gives you a great foundation for exploring more advanced messaging patterns with WolverineFx and Kafka.
-You can now experiment with:
+This gives a great foundation for exploring more advanced messaging patterns with WolverineFx and Kafka.
+Experiment with:

 - Different message types and handlers
 - Batch processing
 - Error handling and retry policies
 - Saga patterns
 - Event sourcing

 ### RabbitMq